Speckto/rbwebhook/README.md

 # TODO
 - The interface between some scripts and the Jenkins pipeline is currently shell exit codes which is rather clunky
-- Pull out review is relevant criteria into a parameter so script is generalised for multi-project environments with their own builders.